Generating PHP Tests

 The test file template based on which the test class will be generated.
 PhpStorm provides the built-in file templates for generating test classes with the following supported test frameworks: PHPUnit, Codeception, and PHPSpec.

 The name of the test class.
 PhpStorm automatically composes the name from the production class name according to the naming conventions of the chosen test framework.
 For example, if the class to test is MyClass.php, PhpStorm will automatically compose the name for a PHPUnit test class as <MyClass>Test.php.
-The test class name is displayed in the Name field of the Test Class area.

 In the Generate test methods for area, select the checkboxes next to the production class methods you want to generate test method stubs for.
 To include inherited methods from parent classes, select the Show inherited methods checkbox.